Astlejoe789/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 Program to implement the K Means Clustering for Customer Segmentation.

-Developed by: A Ahil Santo
+Developed by: ASTLE JOE A S

-RegisterNumber: 212224040018
+RegisterNumber: 212224240019

 ```
 import pandas as pd